contensis/docs-management-http/model/node.md

 ---
-description: A node represents a location within the navigational structure of a website.
+description: A node represents a location within the navigational structure of a website.A single entry can be assigned to a node, separating the responsibility of navigation management from content editing.
 The linking of nodes as parent-child relationships forms the hierarchical structure of a website, with a node having a single parent and (optionally) multiple child nodes.

-A single entry can be assigned to a node, separating the responsibility of navigation management from content editing.
 ---

 # Node